42nd Regiment of Foot

 The 42nd (Royal Highland) Regiment of Foot was a Scottish infantry regiment in the British Army also known as the Black Watch.
-Originally titled Crawford's Highlanders or the Highland Regiment and numbered 43rd in the line, in 1748, on the disbanding of Oglethorpe's Regiment of Foot, they were renumbered 42nd and in 1751 formally titled the 42nd (Highland) Regiment of Foot.
-The 42nd Regiment was one of the first three Highland Regiments to fight in North America.
-In 1881 the regiment was named The Royal Highland Regiment (The Black Watch), being officially redesignated The Black Watch (Royal Highland Regiment) in 1931.
-In 2006 the Black Watch became part of the Royal Regiment of Scotland.
+Originally titled Crawford's Highlanders or the Highland Regiment (mustered 1739) and numbered 43rd in the line, in 1748, on the disbanding of Oglethorpe's Regiment of Foot, they were renumbered 42nd, and in 1751 formally titled the 42nd (Highland) Regiment of Foot.
+The 42nd Regiment was one of the first three Highland Regiments to fight in North America, along with the 77th and 78th Regiments.
+The unit was honoured with the name Royal Highland Regiment in 1758.
+Its informal name Black Watch became official in 1861.
+In 1881, the regiment was amalgamated with 73rd (Perthshire) Regiment of Foot under the Childers Reforms into The Royal Highland Regiment (The Black Watch), being officially redesignated The Black Watch (Royal Highland Regiment) in 1931.
+In 2006, the Black Watch became part of the Royal Regiment of Scotland.

 History

 Early history

 After the Jacobite rising of 1715 the British government did not have the resources or manpower to keep a standing army in the Scottish Highlands.
 As a result, they were forced to keep order by recruiting men from local Highland clans that had been loyal to the Whigs.
 This proved to be unsuccessful in deterring crime, especially cattle rustling.
 Therefore, Independent Highland Companies (of what would be known as the "Black Watch") were raised as a militia in 1725 by General George Wade to keep "watch" for crime.
 He was commissioned to build a network of roads to help in the task.
 The six Independent Highland Companies were recruited from local clans, with one company coming from Clan Munro, one from Clan Fraser of Lovat, one from Clan Grant and three from Clan Campbell.
 These companies were commonly known as Am Freiceadan Dubh, or the Black Watch, this name may well have been due to the way they dressed.
 Four more companies were added in 1739 to make a total of ten Independent Highland Companies.

 The ten Independent Highland Companies of "Black Watch" were officially formed into the "43rd Highland Regiment of Foot", a regiment of the line in 1739.
 It was first mustered in 1740, at Aberfeldy, Scotland.
 The Colonel was John Lindsay, 20th Earl of Crawford and the Lieutenant-Colonel was Sir Robert Munro, 6th Baronet.
 Among the Captains were his next brother, George Munro, 1st of Culcairn (also a Captain of an Independent Company raised in 1745) and their cousin John Munro, 4th of Newmore, who was promoted Lieutenant-Colonel in 1745 (in place of Sir Robert who went on to command the 37th (North Hampshire) Regiment of Foot).
 The other Captains of the 43rd were George Grant, Colin Campbell of Monzie, James Colquhoun of Luss, John Campbell of Carrick, Collin Campbell of Balliemore and Dougal Campbell of Craignish.